Top call center KPIs to track in your cloud call center

 - Average handling time: What is the average amount of time that it takes to handle a contact?

 - Adherence to schedule: How well do agents adhere to their schedules?
 This considers the amount of time that they are available to handle contacts and the times at which they are available.

 - Occupancy: What is the percentage of time agents spend handling contacts vs. waiting for contacts to arrive (inbound) or get assigned (outbound)?
 This is typically calculated in half-hour intervals.

-- Service level: What do customers experience when they attempted to reach the call centre?
+- Service level: What do customers experience when they attempted to reach the call center?
 Service level is expressed as X% of contacts answered in Y seconds, and is used to measure inbound contacts that must be handled as they arrive.

 - Response time: Like service level, response time provides a clear indication of what customers experience.
 It is used to measure outbound contacts or those that don’t need to be handled as they arrive.
-(For example, many organisations set a response time objective for contacts such as email, voice messages, or social media posts.
+(For example, many organizations set a response time objective for contacts such as email, voice messages, or social media posts.
 I.E., 100% of Facebook posts responded to within 30 minutes.)
 It is expressed as 100% of contacts answered in N days/hours/minutes.

 - Abandonment rate.
 How many callers hang up while waiting in the queue?
-It is best use in combination with other metrics and it is often influenced by factors that are beyond the call centres control.
+It is best use in combination with other metrics and it is often influenced by factors that are beyond the call centers control.

 - Average speed of answer: How fast does the average customer receive a response?
 This measure reflects the average delay of all contacts, including those that receive an immediate answer.